What Are The Different Valves For Plumbing Supply?

 brass angle stop valve

-A stop-check valve works, and it’s possible to stop all flow, even flow in the right direction.
+A stop-check valve works, and it can stop all flow, even flow in the right direction.
 When open, it won’t let anything go backward.

 Fixture Shutoff Valve